Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Results

 If human activity follows distinct patterns, then the future activity of an individual may be predicted with some certainty.
-Our first task is to quantify the degree of predictability inherent to our data set.
-We define a predictive pattern to be a set of consecutive time bins of total length $\Delta t_h$, which is separated from a future activity state by a time $t_f$.
-In Fig.~\ref{fig:matrix}A we show an example of such a predictive pattern for the case of $\Delta t_h = 45\,\text{min}$ and $t_f = 30\,\text{min}$.
-Person Z is currently on the move talking to someone on the phone and we know that another call was made 15 minutes ago, but apart from that there has been no other activity during the last 45 minutes.
+Our first task is to quantify the degree of predictability inherent to our data set. {We define a predictive pattern (the predictor variable) to be a set of consecutive time bins of total length $\Delta t_h$, which is separated from a future activity state (the target variable) by a time $t_f$.
+In Fig.~\ref{fig:matrix}A we show an example of a predictive pattern for the case of $\Delta t_h = 45\,\text{min}$ and $t_f = 30\,\text{min}$.
+Here, the predictor variable is a matrix with four rows (the activities) and three columns (the time bins).
+The target variable consists of four activities in one time bin.} Person Z is currently on the move talking to someone on the phone and we know that another call was made 15 minutes ago, but apart from that there has been no other activity during the last 45 minutes.
 The task is to make the best possible prediction of the future state based on the observed history.

 Before moving on to the actual predictions, it is important to note that the data set has a strong class imbalance.
 In particular, calls are present in only 2.7\% of the time bins, texts in 7.3\%, movement in 9.4\%, and social proximity in 8.8\%.
-The fraction of correct predictions is therefore not a useful measure of predictability, since guessing "no activity" in all bins will yield a very high score.
-We adress this bias by instead measuring the \emph{informedness} \cite{powers2011evaluation} of our predictions, $I=R_{11} + R_{00} - 1$.
+The fraction of correct predictions is therefore not a useful measure of predictability, since guessing ``no activity" in all bins will yield a very high score.
+We address this bias by instead measuring the \emph{informedness} \cite{powers2011evaluation} of our predictions, $I=R_{11} + R_{00} - 1$.
 Here $R_{11}$ and $R_{00}$ are the fractions of predictive patterns with respectively active and inactive future states that have been correctly predicted.
 Consistently predicting either state or guessing at random will result in an informedness of 0.
 For instance, by guessing "no activity" for all the predictive patterns we will succeed in predicting all future inactivity ($R_{00}=1$) and fail in predicting any future activity ($R_{11}=0$), thereby obtaining an overall informedness of 0.
-Note that the measure of informedness applies to the individual activity channel, so for each $\Delta t_h$ and $t_f$ there will be four different numbers of informedness.
+Note that the measure of informedness applies to an individual activity type, so for each $\Delta t_h$ and $t_f$ there will be four different numbers of informedness.